 Function User code writes the required time interval to this register.
-When the 8-bit interval counter is equal to the time interval value loaded in the INTVAL SFR, the TII bit (TIMECON.2) is set and generates generates an interrupt if enabled.
-(See IEIP2 SFR description under Interrupt System in this data sheet.)
+When the 8-bit interval counter is equal to the time interval value loaded in the INTVAL SFR, the TII bit (TIMECON.2) is set and generates an interrupt if enabled.
+(See IEIP2 SFR description under the Interrupt System section.)